wpdevup/tap-chat/readme.txt

 = Can I customize the button design? =

 Yes!
 You can customize colors, sizes, position, and labels.
 The button adapts to your brand.

+= Can I upload my own icon? =

+Yes!
+Go to General Settings and use the Custom Icon Upload feature to replace the WhatsApp icon with your own brand logo or any custom image.

 = Does it work on mobile? =